 Coming in at #58 in the U.S. News’ National University Rank, its medical school is considered one of the top 20 in the country and offers plenty of support in the way of shadowing and volunteer opportunities.

 Although there’s no dedicated pre-med track, there is a Guaranteed Admission Program (GAP) for outstanding high school seniors admitted to the University of Pittsburgh to study medicine.
-To apply, the college asks for an overall GPA of 3.75 with Biology, Chemistry, Physics and Mathematics.
+To apply, the college asks for an overall GPA of 3.75 in Biology, Chemistry, Physics, and Mathematics.
 More information on the GAP program is available here.